 Adjusting for annual temperature variations, estimated emissions from buildings in 2019 were just 13.5% lower than in 1990.
 This rate is not compatible with the Government’s commitment to reach net zero emissions by 2050.

 Two key reasons why emissions have fallen so little are the country’s relatively old and inefficient housing stock – over a third of homes were built before the Second World War – and that new homes continue to be heated by fossil fuels; since 1990 around 10 million homes have been connected to the gas grid.

 The Government will not meet its net zero target without tackling emissions from heating.
 Achieving this will require new homes to be designed and constructed to use clean heat, and that heating systems in existing properties are switched to low carbon alternatives.

-The government recently issued a consultation to bring in regulations for new homes.
-The Future Homes Standard will mandate low carbon heating in new homes from 2025, as well as higher levels of efficiency.
-Critics, however, have said that this policy is not ambitious enough.
+The Government recently confirmed regulations for new homes - the Future Homes Standard – will be brought in from 2025.
+It will mandate low carbon heating in new homes from 2025 as well as higher levels of efficiency.

 For existing properties, heating systems will need to be changed.
-There are approximately two ‘replacement cycles’ between now and 2050 – a gas boiler generally lasts for 15 years – during which systems that run on electricity or on low carbon gas(es) can be installed.
-This churn means that there is little danger of boilers being ‘ripped out’.
+There are approximately two ‘replacement cycles’ between now and 2050 – a gas boiler generally lasts for 15 years – during which systems that run on electricity and/or low carbon gas(es) can be installed.
+This natural churn means that there is little danger of boilers being ‘ripped out’.